-Last Thursday, President Randy Lowry invited the African American student body to his house for dinner and conversation.
-I was in attendance, and what I saw that night was insensitive to African American culture.
+President Randy Lowry on Thursday invited the African-American student body to his house for dinner and conversation.
+I attended, and what I saw that night indeed was insensitive to African-American culture.

-The next day, talk began to take circulate about what happened.
-I told my professor about it, and he was shocked by what took place.
-At that point in the day, I had no knowledge of the conversations on social media.
+The next day, talk began to circulate about what happened.
+I told one of my teachers professor about it, and he was shocked.
+At that point, I had no knowledge of the conversations on social media.
 Later in the day, an apology was sent out to the entire student body.
 Channel 4 News got word as well, and the conversation surrounding the night grew.

-During the weekend, many people talked to me about the night.
+During the weekend, many people talked to me about the occasion.

-On one side, people felt that the décor was more-so southern heritage rather than an offensive material.
+On one side, people felt that the décor was more Southern heritage than an offensive material.
 On the other side, many felt that the decoration was contextually inappropriate and should have not been on display.

 The conversation continued into the following week.
 The Diverse Student Coalition facilitated panel discussions featuring students who attended the dinner.
 I went to one on Wednesday that was set up by the president’s office.
-I was there to listen and hear the different perspectives of others who were there.
+I was there to hear the different perspectives of others.
 I empathized with their expression of disappointment over what the event represented in their eyes.

 After the panel discussion, I had a private conversation with Dr. Lowry to get his feelings about what has transpired in recent days.

 In closing, to those who were hurt and offended by the dinner, we should extend forgiveness to Dr. Lowry and others involved, even though it might take time to do so.

 What happened that night was thoughtless and inept, and it should have been handled differently, but Jesus calls us to be a people of forgiveness.
 That can be a difficult task, especially if you feel that person or people don’t deserve it.